©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 The Mythical Zone in the harbour area of Amsterdam, 2023.

-The Mythical Zone | New Commission for Oase van Verwondering exhibition, Ruigoord, Amsterdam, NL (opening June 23th 2023)
+The Mythical Zone | A Commission for Oase van Verwondering exhibition, Ruigoord, Amsterdam, NL (opening June 23th 2023)

 In De Mythische Zone (2023), the public is invited to take part in an audio walk around the edges of the former island of Ruigoord.
 The work in the harbour area of Amsterdam treats the area as a place for stranded inventions, a zone where time stands still and where public reflection on the adaptability of the ever-changing landscape is possible.
 The visitors are invited to enter six mythical audio zones during the walk where the boundaries between mythology and technology are explored.
 Here, they learn about different mythical interventions that all characterise the history of the landscape.
 Together, the six stories tell about the partly failed future visions of the petrochemical industry, the ecological changes of the landscape, the overlap of church ideologies and activist interventions and the stories of seafarers, duck-catchers, and dike builders who all once lived in this place.